Healthy Slow Cooker Chicken Curry

 - Measuring Jug

-- 240 g Butter Beans (1 can of beans) OR Soaked/fermented/sprouted and cooked beans if dried
+- 240 g Butter Beans or 1 can of beans or 240g cooked dried beans after soaking/fermenting/sprouting.

 - 1 tbsp Fenugreek Powder

 - 1 tbsp Masala Spice Blend Check for the additives in the Notes or above OR use ground coriander seed, ground cumin, cardamom, black pepper, fennel, and mustard.

 - 1/2 tsp Garlic Powder

 Fresh Spices & Herbs